arkgil/cassandra-docker/README.md

 If the base config file can't be found, container will pick up the default one (`cassandra.yaml` at the root of this repository).

+**IMPORTANT NOTE**

+Setting `seed_provider.parameters.sees` in `cassandra.yml` gives no effect -
+list of seeds must be provided with `CASSANDRA_SEEDS` environment variable, otherwise it defaults to IP address of the container.